 - Generally slightly more textured than cotton or calico.

-- Some shrinkage that needs to be considered if you are planning on wet felting your finished picture.
+- Some shrinkage needs to be considered if you are planning on wet felting your finished picture.

 Wool/Wool Blankets & Quality Tweed